EddyVerbruggen/nativescript-plugin-firebase/README.md

   var firebase = require("nativescript-plugin-firebase");

   firebase.init({
-    // optionally pass in properties for datbase and authentication }).then(
+    // Optionally pass in properties for database, authentication and cloud messaging,
+    // see their respective docs.
+  }).then(
       function (instance) {
         console.log("firebase.init done");